Pallavi44-ai/agentic-career-counselor/README.md

 ## 2. Proposed Solution

 The proposed system is an **Agentic Career Counseling Companion**, an intelligent AI agent built on IBM watsonx.ai.
 It is designed to provide personalized, dynamic, and scalable career guidance.
-The agent analyzes a student's profile and uses live web search to access real-time labor market trends, job requirements, and necessary skills, delivering comprehensive and actionable advice.
+The solution consists of the following components:

+*   **Student Profile Analysis:** The agent processes user inputs regarding academic performance, interests, and skills.
+*   **Real-time Data Retrieval:** It utilizes external tools to access live labor market data, including job roles and required skills.
+*   **Agentic AI Core:** An agentic system using a foundation model autonomously reasons, plans, and uses its tools to formulate comprehensive advice.
+*   **User Interaction:** A conversational interface allows students to ask natural language questions and receive detailed, actionable guidance.

 [View the full Capstone Presentation here](./Capstone_Presentation.pdf)